-Tip: As an additional step, you can perform this same routine, but this time with a piece of gauze wrapped around your finger to increase the resistance.
-This will feel a bit more like actual brushing.
-Again, repeat for multiple days until your cat is comfortable.
+Tip: Before moving on to step 3, you may perform the same routine, but this time with a piece of gauze wrapped around your finger.
+This will already feel a bit more like actual brushing.

 The next step is to add some pet toothpaste to your finger.
 We can highly recommend this fish-flavored toothpaste as it will make brushing less of a horror experience.
 Remember that adding toothpaste is another major leap of confidence, because it involves something new.
 So give your cat plenty of time to discover the toothpaste before attempting to rub it onto the teeth.

 As for how to do the actual brushing, we will now include some tips to set you on the right track:

 Take the cat in your lap and gently hold its head with one hand.
 You can use your thumb to push the lips up and down to expose the front teeth, using the other hand to apply the brush.
 Molars are a little harder to reach, so save those for later.

 Rub two or three times per tooth